Escape Vapourettes E Cig Kits

 So to sum up….
 If you must have a small electronic cigarette then be prepared for lots of battery charging if you don’t have a PCC.
 However, if you have the right kit and enough batteries and you get into a routine of charging this is a decent kit to start with.

 If you are on the fence about the size, then it does of course go without saying, go for an e cig with a bigger battery.
-Especially if you are a heavy smoker, an EGO type device would be better suited.
+Especially if you are a heavy smoker, a vape pen type device would be better suited.